elgikore/set-wallpaper-hyprpaper-wallpaperengine/README.md

 Bring the best of both worlds with a minimal GUI wallpaper setter for Hyprpaper (for static backgrounds) and Wallpaper Engine* (*using `linux-wallpaperengine`) for animated wallpapers in Hyprland.

-Designed with minimal dependencies in Python (Pillow being the only one) so that the script is portable.
+Designed with minimal dependencies in Python (Pillow being the only one) in mind so that the script is portable.

 ---